craftweg/website/priv/posts/2017-09-13-xcodembed.md

 ---
 title: Conditionally embed your dynamic frameworks
-excerpt: A command line tool written in Swift for copying the frameworks from your project to the output frameworks directory.
+description: A command line tool written in Swift for copying the frameworks from your project to the output frameworks directory.
 categories: [xcodeproj, swift, xcode, xcodembed]
 ---